 Description

-EXTERIOR: of two storeys plus attic, No 12 is of two bays and No 13 is of three bays.
-The first floor has glazing bar sash windows in beaded surrounds.
-There are three half dormers to the part-attic storey with elaborate bracketed bargeboards and plate glass segmental-headed sash windows.
-On the ground floor there are two late C19 two-light shop windows.
-The ground floor window of No 12 has panelled sides.
-No 13 has a similar window with fascia brackets and a blind box as well as a three-light stone mullion window with plate glass sashes to the right of the modern door.
-There is an ashlar block over the door to No 13 which is now obscured and was possibly once a date stone.
+The buildings are two storeys plus an attic.
+No 12 has two bays, while No 13 has three bays.
+The first floor features glazing bar sash windows with beaded surrounds.
+There are three half dormers in the part-attic storey, each with elaborate bracketed bargeboards and plate glass segmental-headed sash windows.
+On the ground floor, both shops have late 19th-century two-light shop windows.
+The ground floor window of No 12 has panelled sides, and No 13 has a similar window with fascia brackets and a blind box, along with a three-light stone mullion window with plate glass sashes to the right of the modern door.
+Above the door to No 13, there is an ashlar block that is now obscured and may have once been a date stone.

-The buildings are similar to 10 and 11 High Street (listed at Grade II).
+These buildings are similar in style to 10 and 11 High Street, which are also listed.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.